tum-pbs/PhiFlow/documentation/Fields.md

 # Fields

-The `phi.physics.field` module provides abstract access to physical quantities in a way that does not depend on the specific data structure used.
+The `phi.physics.field` module provides abstract access to physical quantities in a way that does not depend on the specific values structure used.

 The main class, `Field` represents a physical quantity (scalar or vector) that takes a value at any point in space or in a region of space.